javiplx/git-workshop/README.md

 although fortunatelly this last type cannot be pushed (now) to github

+## get changes from remote

+As everybody knows, the way to get changes from remote is `git fetch` but, as often happens, everybody is wrong.
+That is the quick & dirty way to do it.
+What's wrong there?
+Basically, that history (network) gets very confusing (both for people and git itself).
+The visible sign of this are messages like _"merge staging into staging"_, and nobody could prove that the _spaguetti network_ is not the cause of commits dissapearance.

+Surprisingly, the quick & clean way is only a bit longer: `git fetch --rebase`.
+What is the difference?
+Directly from fetch help

+    More precisely, git pull runs git fetch with the given parameters and calls git merge to merge the retrieved branch heads into the current branch.
+With --rebase, it runs git rebase instead of git merge.

+So, using _--rebase_ will just move your commits into the top of the remote branch, producing a linear history, and removing all problems.

+As happened wit clone, there is also a long and detailed path to do the pull.
+It starts by getting remote changes into our local copy with `git fetch origin`, and the continuation differ on the status of our local branch.
+If we have no changes and just want to sync our local branch with remote

+    git merge --ff-only origin/branchmame

+which is the only case when a raw `git pull` produces exactly the same result.
+If we have local commits, we perform a rebase with

+    git rebase --onto origin/branchmame HEAD~X

+where X can be known usually from the fetch output, but also by running `git branch -v`, that will show a message like '[ahead 1, behind 1]', where X is the _ahead_.
+But, anyway, all this guessing could be avoided just runnning `git rebase branchname`, that should produce the same result.

 ## working with multiple remotes

 Lets start with the first exercise, that will also simulate a forked repository.